IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The O-PNCs report in their operational datastores all the Ethernet and CBR client connectivities and all the optical tunnels deployed within their optical domain regarless of the mechanisms being used to set them up, such as the mechanisms described in {{multi-layer-link-setup}}, as well as other mechanism (e.g., static configuration), which are outside the scope of this document.
+The O-PNCs report in their operational datastores all the Ethernet and CBR client connectivities and all the optical tunnels deployed within their optical domain regardless of the mechanisms being used to set them up, such as the mechanisms described in {{multi-technology-link-setup}}, as well as other mechanism (e.g., static configuration), which are outside the scope of this document.